190 Northern Parade, Hilsea

 401 (latterly 425) Commercial Road, Rudmore

 This pub was one of many that once traded along the length of Commercial Road that once stretched from Stamshaw in the north to Southsea at its southerly end.
 Owned by the Lush Brewery in Victorian times, it stood adjacent to the Sailor’s Return (see elsewhere on this site), on the opposite corner of Prospect Road.
 The house was originally known as the Osborne Tavern until undergoing alterations by prolific pub architect Arthur Cogswell in 1893.
-Reopening as the Osborne Hotel, the property became part of the large PUB estate and was later absorbed into the Brickwood’s portfolio.
+Reopening as the Osborne Hotel, the property became part of the large PUB estate (as seen in the left-hand photograph) and was later absorbed into the Brickwood’s portfolio.
 The Osborne served its last customers in 1970 and was demolished in October of that year prior to the realignment and widening of what is now Mile End Road.
+The left-hand photograph also depicts a glimpse of the Sailor’s Return (see elsewhere in this section) that faced the Osborne from the other side of Prospect Road and outlived its neighbour by a further three years.

 68 Osborne Road, Southsea